Product Lifecycle Management and UX Design: Meaning, Stages, Examples

-That’s what happened to TextMagic, a B2B messaging platform for sending SMS texts.
+That’s what happened to TextMagic, a B2B messaging platform for sending SMS texts, during its decline stage.
 SMS usage declines, replaced by messaging apps like Whatsapp and Viber.
 The SMS texting market is shrinking, respectively.
 So TextMagic wanted to innovate and jump into the new product life cycle.

 Product transformation for TextMagic

 The development of brand new products for new audiences is a promising strategy for companies operating in a declining market.
 TextMagic came up with an idea to create new email marketing, customer support, and sales features.
 This is when they turned to Eleken.

 - We designed a live chat tool for TextMagic’s new customer support platform,